silverstripe/one-ring-rentals/tutorial.md

 What's happening here?
 We'll get to the error in just a moment, but right now, it's important to understand where we are and what we're looking at.

 Take a look at the URL. `travel-guides/sample-article-1/CommentForm`.
 The first two segments of that are easily identifiable.
 It's the URL of our current article page.
 The last part, `CommentForm` is what's called a *controller action*.
 By default, the URL part that immediately follows the page URL will tell the controller to invoke a method by that name.
 In this case, we want the `CommentForm()` method on our controller to execute, because it creates the `Form` object, which is then passed along to our form submission handler.
-This right here is where most of the magic of forms happens in SilverStripe.
-They actually submit to a URL that recreates them as they were rendered.
+This, right here, is where most of the magic of forms happens in SilverStripe.
+They actually submit to a URL that recreates them as they were rendered to the user.

 You may have noticed that I casually mentioned an an alarming detail of request handling in SilverStripe -- **you can invoke arbitrary methods in the URL**.

 Exhale.
 It's not that simple.

 In fact, that's precisely why we're seeing this error.
 We can't just execute arbitrary controller methods from the URL.
-They have to be whitelisted using a static variable known as `$allowed_actions`.
+The method has to be whitelisted using a static variable known as `$allowed_actions`.
 Let's do that now.

 *mysite/code/ArticlePage.php*
 ```php